Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Lattice Quantum Chromodynamics

 and backward covariant finite differences

-Since $ ( \Delta^\mu )^H = -\Delta_\mu $, the centralized covariant finite differences $(\Delta^\mu + \Delta_\mu)/2$ are anti-hermitian.
+Since $( \Delta^\mu )^H = -\Delta_\mu$, the centralized covariant finite differences $(\Delta^\mu + \Delta_\mu)/2$ are anti-hermitian.
 The simplest discretization of the Dirac operator $\Dslash$ is then given by

-This so-called naive discretization suffers from unphysical eigenvectors to eigenvalues of small magnitude (also known as the ``species doubling effect'' or ``red-black instability'').
-This is a standard phenomenon when discretizing first order derivatives using central finite differences, cf.~\cite{smith1985numerical}.
+This naive discretization generates unphysical eigenvectors, a standard phenomenon when discretizing first order derivatives using central finite differences, cf.~\cite{smith1985numerical}, also known as the ``species doubling effect'' or ``red-black instability''.
+The eigenspace for each eigenvalue of $D_N$ has dimension $16$, but only a one-dimensional subspace corresponds to an eigenfunction of the continuum operator.
 Wilson introduced the stabilization term $a\Delta_\mu \Delta^\mu$, a centralized second order covariant finite difference, to avoid this problem.
 The Wilson discretization of the Dirac operator is thus given by

-where the mass parameter $m_0$ is used to tune the mass of the quark to its physical value.
+where the mass parameter $m_0$ sets the quark mass (for further details, see~\cite{montvay1994quantum}).